sophos/sophosfirewall-ansible/docs/rst/sfos_service_module.rst

 ..
 Description

-- Creates, updates or removes a Service object on Sophos Firewall
+- Creates, updates or removes a Service (System \> Hosts and services \> Services) on Sophos Firewall

 ..
 Aliases